noctuelles/42-rainfall/level2/ressources/README.md

 These are the remaining steps :

   - Find how big the buffer is to know how many bytes we have to fill until overwriting the return address.
-  - Set the return address to the return address of `strdup`
+  - Set the return address to the return address of `strdup`.
   - Craft a python command to inject our **shellcode**, filling characters, and the new **return address**.

-Using GDB and the disassembly, we find out that the buffer starting address is located at `ebp - 0x4c` :
+Using **GDB** and the disassembly, we find out that the buffer starting address is located at `ebp - 0x4c` :

 ```
  80484e7:       8d 45 b4                lea    eax,[ebp-0x4c]